ScryptoNoob/Glossary-of-Acronyms-Definitions/Privacy Glossary.md

 ## RROSH
 Real Risk of Significant Harm

+## Retention of Records (PIPEDA)
+The idea that organizations should retain personal information only as long as necessary to fulfill the stated purpose or where required by law.

 ## Telemarketing
 Refers to the use of telecommunications facilities to make unsolicited telephone calls to consumers for the purpose of selling or